adkumar2651/HomeMart-Furniture-Decor/README.md

 Completed ✅

-HomeMart – Furniture & Decor was developed as an internship project demonstrating frontend development, responsive UI design and e-commerce workflow implementation.
+HomeMart – Furniture & Decor was developed as an internship project demonstrating frontend development, responsive UI design, UI/UX principles, and e-commerce workflow implementation.

 Made with ❤️ by Aditya Kumar Gupta